 Responsibilities

-Work in close collaboration with other performing arts teachers and other staff across the school more broadly
+Work in close collaboration with other teachers and staff across the school more broadly

 Start Date